BEd (Primary) Area of Specialism

 Area of Specialism Choice

 Whilst we will endeavour to give you your preferred Area of Specialism, the numbers on each are limited and, as such, you are not guaranteed your first preference.
 It is essential that you list a minimum of 3 (and a maximum of 4) preferences on the Area of Specialism Selection form – see link below.
-You can make your selection using the link from 12 noon on Thursday 10th September until Monday 14th September at 5.00pm.
+You can make your selection using the link from 09.00 on Wednesday 8th September until 17.00 on Monday 13th September.
 If you do not submit your preferences, you will be allocated an Area of Specialism based on availability.
-Students will be placed in their Area of Specialism group for the Welcome and Orientation sessions on Monday 21 September, further details of which will be emailed to you next week.
 Click here to complete and submit your Area of Specialism Selection form.

 Areas of Specialism Information Videos